YJPark0806/YJPark0806/README.md

 # Hello, I'm Youngju Park 👋

 ## 🌱 Research Interest
-- Modeling complex dynamics in simulation environments.
-- Applying reinforcement learning to optimize and solve these problems.
+- Develop novel reinforcement learning (RL) algorithms applicable to the real world.
-- Implementing these models in real-world applications.
+- Implement these RL algorithms in both simulation environments and the real world.

 ## 🎓 Education